pico-coder/sigrok-pico/pulseview/Readme.md

+I do have an installer, but it is 40MB in size, but github limits files to 25MB.
+I'll need to setup some kind of dropbox or similar link.
+If you are interested in the installer, or have a recommendation on what service to use, let me know..
+//////////////////////////////

 This is an unofficial Pulseview windows installer to use the raspberry pi pico on windows.
 It is recommended that you uninstall previous versions first.